Janhvi-s/Clipped/README.md

 Good for: research sessions, reading streaks, or any time you want to stay in the flow and collect clips in the background.

+Note - You can go to "Manage Extensions" in Chrome settings and turn off the extension after use.

 ---

 ## Tech stack